FridaWikell/greenthumb-front/README.md

 ![Screenshot of comment section, logged in](doc/feature-comments-logged-in.webp)

 If the user is logged in, they can write a comment.
-Next to the comment field the logged in users' profile image is to mark that they are writing as the logged in user.
+Next to the comment field the logged in users' profile image appears to show that they are writing as the logged in user.

 **Dropdown menu - owner of the post**

 ![Screenshot of the dropdown menu if the user is the owner of the post](doc/feature-edit-post.webp)

-If the user visit a post which they is the owner to, a more dropdown menu marked with three dots are visible.
-If they click at it, they get two selection.
+If the user visit a post which they is the owner to, a more dropdown menu marked with three dots is visible.
+If they click it, they get two selections.
 The first is to edit the post, if they press it they will be redirected to edit post page.
 The second is to delete the post, if they press it they will trigger a confirmation modal.

 **Confirmation modal - delete post**

 ![Screenshot of confirmation modal when deleting a post](doc/feature-confirm-delete-post.webp)

 If the user presses delete, a confirmation modal is triggered.
 It gives the user a chance to change their mind if they really want to delete their post.
-It also gives the chance to save the user if they clicked at delete by mistake.
+It also gives the chance to save the user if they clicked delete by mistake.

 **Most followed profiles - not logged in**

 ![Screenshot of most followed profiles, not logged in](doc/feature-most-followed-not-logged.webp)

-The most followed profiles list the profiles with most followers.
+The most followed profiles lists the profiles with most followers.
 If the user isn't logged in, they only see the profile image and the username.

 **Most followed profiles - logged in**

 ![Screenshot of most followed profiles, logged in](doc/feature-most-followed-logged-in.webp)

-The most followed profiles list the profiles with most followers.
+The most followed profiles lists the profiles with most followers.
 If the user is logged in they see the profile image and the username.
 After that, they see a follow or unfollow button.
-Which of them they see depends on the logged in user follows the user in the list or not.
-If the user click at the button, it performs the action of the buton (follow/unfollow).
+Which of the buttons they see depends on if the logged in user follows the user in the list or not.
+If the user clicks the button, it performs the action of the button (follow/unfollow).
 If the logged in user is in the list, they don't see a button at all.

 ### Edit post page

 ![Screenshot of edit post page](doc/feature-edit-post-title.webp)

-The fields in the edit post page are prepopulated with the information from the post who is edited.
+The fields in the edit post page are prepopulated with the information from the post which is edited.
 It allows the user to change the title, content, image and hardiness zone.
-If the user wants to delete their changes, the press Cancel and no changes are saved.
+If the user wants to delete their changes, they press Cancel and no changes are saved.
 When they are happy with their changes, they press Save.

 ### Questions page